 '''

-generate_border(values, colors_avail = c("green", "black"))
+generate_border(values, colors_avail = c("green", "black"), colors_na = "grey")

 '''

 values The vector containing the values to process as available. colors_avail Set of 2 colors to use for the box's border of an individual.
-The first color will be used for available individual (avail == 1) and the second for the unavailable individual (avail == 0).
+The first color will be used for available individual (avail == 1) and the second for the unavailable individual (avail == 0). colors_na Color to use for individuals with no informations.